 Why show your website visitors variations of your site that don’t convert particularly well during the entire duration of a test, when there are other variations that perform better?
 AB Tasty helps you minimize the ‘waste’ of traffic inherent in every test, thanks to a dynamic traffic allocation algorithm.

 The latter solves the tricky question of the ‘multi-armed bandit’ by finding the balance between data exploitation and exploration to continuously – and quickly! – optimize your conversion rates.
 We go above and beyond simply helping you decide what to do after an A/B test.
-Instead, we offer a ‘smart’, automated solution perfect for use when decisions need to be made continuously, when time is short or when you’re working in a constantly changing environment.
+Instead, we offer a ‘smart’, automated solution perfect for use when decisions need to be made continuously, when the time is short or when you’re working in a constantly changing environment.

 What is dynamic traffic allocation?